PeperoJo/homework_6b/README.md

   * __Bonus__: users can shift products from shopping cart list to wishlist

 * Carousel on Pumpkin flavor page that shows similar products (max 5pts)
-  * The carousel should be able to scroll left and right
+  * The carousel scrolls left and right through buttons

 * Some interesting and useful JavaScript functionality for your web site (max 3pts)
   * Animated banners when adding items to shopping cart or wishlist